pret/pokecrystal/docs/bugs_and_glitches.md

  	ret
 ```

-(This fix also affects Thick Club, Light Ball, and Metal Powder, as described above, but the specific fixes for the first two items allow more accurate damage calculations.)
+(This fix also affects Thick Club, Light Ball, and Metal Powder, as described above, but their specific fixes in the above bugs allow more accurate damage calculations.)

 ### Moves with a 100% secondary effect chance will not trigger it in 1/256 uses